Security in the Cloud

 All communication between users and Tableau Online is encrypted using SSL for secure transmission of data.
 Tableau Online supports TLS 1.2 and higher.
 For more information about TLS support, see the Tableau Community post.
 A variety of encryption techniques ensure security from browser to server tier to repository and back.
 In addition, Tableau has many built-in security mechanisms to help prevent spoofing, hijacking, and SQL injection attacks, and it actively tests and responds to new threats with monthly updates.

 The Tableau Online environment is hosted in a multi-tenant configuration providing separation of users, data, and metadata across customers.

 Tableau Online eliminates the need to implement VPNs or tunnels into your corporate environment.
 Many data sources can be captured as extracts and then refreshed on a regular basis.
 To use automatic refreshes, you need to embed credentials in the connection information for the data source.
-For Google and Salesforce.com data souces, you can embed credentials in the form of OAuth 2.0 access tokens.
+For Google and Salesforce.com data sources, you can embed credentials in the form of OAuth 2.0 access tokens.

 You can define additional security in your workbooks and data sources by adding user and data source filters.
-Tableau also provides a User Filter capability that can enable row-level data security using the username, group, or full name of the current user.
+Tableau also provides a User Filter capability that can enable row-level data security using the user name, group, or full name of the current user.
 User filters allow you to set a filter on your data based on the identity of the person viewing the data.
 For example, the Western Sales Director could see results for sales in the West but not for other regions.
 You set user filters when you publish workbooks and data sources from Tableau Desktop.

-User Filtering (Tableau Desktop Help)
+User Filtering (Tableau Help)